How to fix a website crash: 6 steps to restore & safeguard your site

 Another option is to move visitors to a virtual waiting room.
 There you can send real-time updates for visitors in the virtual waiting room while you fix the website issues.

 Once your website comes back online, you can provide transparent wait time information as visitors return to your site in a controlled, first-in-first-out manner.

 If traffic peaks were the root cause of your crash, this could actually be the solution to your worries instead of a temporary band-aid.

 RELATED: How to Prevent Website Crashes with a Virtual Waiting Room

 Studies on the service recovery paradox have shown that recovering well from a failure has the potential to generate to higher satisfaction than never failing to begin with.

 But to do so, effective initial, ongoing, and post-downtime communication is absolutely essential.
 Clearly setting expectations, showing empathy for customers, and demonstrating earnest effort to fix the problem all factor into how customers perceive you handled the situation.

 Hopefully you have a template prepared for such situations.
 But if not, there are fantastic resources that outline guidelines for great status updates.
 Remember that your goals in the communication are to inform your customers and build their confidence in you.

 How should you communicate with your visitors?
-Here are three main channels:
+Here are the two main channels:

 Have a status page that everyone can access.
 It doesn’t help if you’re pushing out communications on a page that no one can see.
 That’s why it makes sense to host your status page on separate infrastructure.